Zack Sabre Jr.: Suzuki-gun (2017–2022)

 On 21 February 2017, it was announced that Sabre would be making his debut for New Japan Pro-Wrestling (NJPW) at the promotion's 45th anniversary show on 6 March, where he would challenge Katsuyori Shibata for the RPW British Heavyweight Championship.
 Sabre won the match with help from Minoru Suzuki and Davey Boy Smith Jr., joining the Suzuki-gun stable in the process.
 The following day, Sabre pinned NEVER Openweight Champion Hirooki Goto in an eight-man tag team match.
 This led to Sabre unsuccessfully challenging Goto for the title on 9 April at Sakura Genesis.
 Sabre was left out of the 2017 Best of the Super Juniors as NJPW had decided to categorise him as a heavyweight wrestler going forward.
 Instead, he was announced for NJPW's premier singles tournament, the 2017 G1 Climax.
 Prior to the G1 Climax, Sabre took part in a tournament to crown the inaugural IWGP United States Heavyweight Championship at G1 Special in USA, where he made it to the semifinals, before losing to Tomohiro Ishii.
 On 17 July, Sabre scored a major win in his first G1 Climax match by submitting the reigning IWGP Intercontinental Champion Hiroshi Tanahashi.
 Sabre went on to finish the tournament with a record of five wins and four losses, failing to advance to the finals.
 On 16 September at Destruction in Hiroshima, Sabre failed in his attempt to capture the Intercontinental Championship from Tanahashi.

 On 28 February 2018, Sabre was announced as one of the competitors in the 2018 New Japan Cup.
 Sabre defeated Tetsuya Naito in the first round, Kota Ibushi in the second round and Sanada in the semi-finals, on his way to the final.
 On 21 March, Sabre defeated Tanahashi in the final, becoming the second gaijin to win the tournament after Giant Bernard in 2006.
-After the match, he challenged IWGP Heavyweight Champion Kazuchika Okada for a title shot at Sakura Genesis.
-On 1 April at Sakura Genesis, Okada defeated Sabre to retain the title.
-Zack Sabre Jr. competed in the 2018 G1 Climax where he finished with 12 points, failing to advance due to his losses against Kenny Omega & Kota Ibushi.
+After the match, he challenged IWGP Heavyweight Champion Kazuchika Okada for a title shot at Sakura Genesis on 1 April.
+At the event, Okada defeated Sabre to retain the title.
+Sabre competed in the 2018 G1 Climax where he finished with 12 points, failing to advance due to his losses against Ibushi and Kenny Omega.